 I find that an essential part of working with the archetypes is to start to make them your own and to feel into your own personal version of each of the archetypes.
 With this in mind I always encourage people to come up with their own names if they wish.
 So if, when you read this, you find a word that works better for you as a name for this part of yourself, then please feel free to use it!

 Having perspective and seeing clearly

 Our Transformer is the part of us that is able to see everything clearly and with neutrality.
 This is the side of us that can step back and get perspective.
-She has the ability to reserve judgement and to see things from many different points of view.
-From this stepped-back position she can generate new options for us and can reframe situations so we can see them differently.
+Our Transformer has the ability to reserve judgement and to see things from many different points of view.
+From this stepped-back position they can generate new options for us and can reframe situations so we can see them differently.

 The Transformer is not attached to any particular way of seeing things or any particular outcome.
-She is dispassionate and lacks the warmth and morality of the Heart Centred Leader.
-However, this lack of attachment is necessary if she is to truly help us see things in a different light and thereby change our thinking.
+This part of us is dispassionate and lacks the warmth and morality of the Heart Centred Leader, however, this lack of attachment is necessary in order to allow us to see things in a different light and thereby change our thinking.

 Bringing about transformation

 The role of the Transformer is, as the name suggests, to bring about transformation in our lives.
 The ultimate form of ‘seeing things differently’ is to experience a complete paradigm shift, where we see our whole life experience from a different point of view.
 Our thinking – and the way we live our lives – is then transformed.

 In Healing The Shadow work the type of healing that we aim for with our clients is not simply to achieve the absence of any previous pain or struggle, it is to bring about a transformation of the way people see themselves and the way they experience their lives and what is possible for them.
 Some people might see this as a shift to a higher level of thinking or some kind of spiritual or personal evolution.